A31Nesta/Penumbra/README.md

 # Penumbra

 Simple general-purpose BGFX Renderer built for Selengine.
+Cross-platform but primarily tested and developed on Linux.

 ## What does it support?